aliddell/alanliddell.com/content/about.md

 ### Tech

 I like Linux and FreeBSD.
-My daily driver is a [System76 Serval WS][serval], which, aside from some hiccups involving the NVIDIA GPU (mostly on Fedora, but I've since reverted to System76's [Pop!\_OS][popos] and had no issues), has been an absolute pleasure to use.
+My daily driver is a [System76 Serval WS][serval], which, aside from some hiccups involving the NVIDIA GPU (mostly on Fedora, but I've since reverted to System76's [Pop!\_OS][popos] and had no issues), and the camera hardware, has been an absolute pleasure to use.

 ### Music